-The Patagonia Fall Festival is a juried arts and crafts show.
+The 2021 Sky Islands Fall Artisan Market is a juried arts and crafts show.
 All artwork must be handmade by the artist presenting and selling the materials or must directly supervise the production of the art by a limited number of assistants or employees.
 Applications will not be considered complete if an image of the artist producing their work or of their studio is not attached.
 If it is determined applicants have not handmade their artwork they will not be allowed to apply for an artist booth space.
 SAACA has the final authority to determine if the artist applicant meets these guidelines.
 For arts and crafts shows artists are allowed to bring items such as reproductions of only their own two dimensional work, production work, unlimited editions of photography, country crafts, ceramics made from commercial molds, jewelry made from purchased beads, stained glass or other items that employ the use of commercial patterns, and any item that is purchased and then embellished, including clothing.

 Artisan Gourmet Food Market: Pre-packaged gourmet food products made, created and designed for consumption.
 All food and beverage products must follow regulations set forth by the Pima County Health Department.